qhuang-math/qhuang-math.github.io/_pages/about.md

 ---

-I am currently a research fellow at Nanyang Technological University (NTU).
-Starting from Autumn 2024, I will be an associate researcher (副研究员) at Southeast University (SEU) in Nanjing, China.
-I obtained my Ph.D. degree in Statistics from Huazhong University of Science and Technology (HUST) in Wuhan, China, in December 2019, supervised by Prof. [Jinqiao Duan](https://jqduan.github.io/).
+I am currently an Associate Researcher (副研究员) at Southeast University (SEU) in Nanjing, China.
+Before joining SEU, I completed postdoctoral positions at the University of Lisbon in Portugal and Nanyang Technological University in Singapore.
+I earned my Ph.D. in Statistics from Huazhong University of Science and Technology in Wuhan, China, in December 2019, under the supervision of Prof. [Jinqiao Duan](https://jqduan.github.io/).

 My research area is in stochastic dynamics and differential geometry.

 ## Contact information

-Division of Mathematical Sciences<br>
+School of Mathematics<br>
-School of Physical and Mathematical Sciences<br>
+Southeast University<br>
-Nanyang Technological University<br>
+Nanjing 211189, P.R.
+China<br>

-21 Nanyang Link, Singapore 637371<br>
+Work email: qiao.huang@seu.edu.cn

-Email: qhuang.math@gmail.com
+Personal email: qhuang.math@gmail.com